Cray-HPE/docs-csm/install/deploy_management_nodes.md

     - The second master node ncn-m002 boots, runs the kubernetes-cloudinit.sh which will create /etc/kubernetes/admin.conf and /etc/cray/kubernetes/join-command-control-plan, then waits for the storage node to create etcd-backup-s3-credentials
 1. Once ncn-s001 notices that ncn-m002 has created /etc/kubernetes/admin.conf, then ncn-s001 waits for any worker node to become available.
 1. Once each worker node notices that ncn-m002 has created /etc/cray/kubernetes/join-command-control-plan, then it will join the Kubernetes cluster.
-    - Now ncn-s001 should notice this from any one of the worker nodes and move forward with creation of config maps and running the post-Ceph playbooks (s3, OSD pools, quotas, etc.)
+    - Now ncn-s001 should notice this from any one of the worker nodes and move forward with creation of ConfigMaps and running the post-Ceph playbooks (s3, OSD pools, quotas, etc.)
 1. Once ncn-s001 creates etcd-backup-s3-credentials during the benji-backups role which is one of the last roles after Ceph has been set up, then ncn-m001 notices this and moves forward